muratko357/Portfolio/README.md

 **Sales and Demand Trends:** By analyzing historical sales trends, the dashboard supports better forecasting and inventory planning, ensuring that stock levels are aligned with actual market demand.

-TA downloadable version of the Power BI file is accessible [here](inventory_management_dashboard.pbix).
+A downloadable version of the Power BI file is accessible [here](inventory_management_dashboard.pbix).

 ...